-Although the Council SOPP notes that the AP Chair or designee is responsible for reporting the AP minutes, that duty generally falls to the AP Vice Chairs as the designees.
+Although the Council SOPPs note that the AP Chair or designee is responsible for reporting the AP minutes, that duty generally falls to the AP Vice Chairs as the designees.
 In advance of the meeting, the AP Vice Chairs, in consultation with the AP Chair, will determine who will be responsible for providing the oral report for each item to the Council.

-In giving the oral report, the Vice Chair will read the final motion(s) verbatim, as well as the vote count -- without comments about what different motions meant -- referencing that rationales for and against are provided in the minutes, along with minority reports (if any), and then asking if there are any questions.
+In giving the oral report, the Vice Chair will read the final motion(s) verbatim, as well as the vote count, without commenting what different motions mean.
+The Vice Chair will also reference that rationales for and against are provided in the minutes, along with minority reports (if any), and then ask if there are any questions.